pathei-kosmos/ghoney/README.md

 | **Custom Seccomp** | Replaces Docker's general policy with ghoney's narrower x86-64 Linux syscall allowlist |
 | **gVisor** | Optionally places a user-space kernel between ghoney and the host |

 The quick start uses Docker's default Seccomp policy automatically.
-It does not require the custom profile or gVisor.
-This works with Docker Engine on Linux and Docker Desktop running Linux containers on Windows or macOS.
-The custom profile keeps `execve` because the container runtime needs it to start `/ghoney`.
-The application never launches child processes.
+It does not require the custom profile or gVisor and works with Docker Engine on Linux or Docker Desktop running Linux containers on Windows or macOS.

-For tighter syscall isolation on x86-64 Linux, ghoney includes a [project-specific Seccomp allowlist](seccomp.json) that reduces the kernel-facing attack surface beyond Docker's general-purpose default profile:
+### Custom Seccomp profile

-Replace the example admin password as in the quick start.
+On x86-64 Linux, you can replace Docker's default policy with ghoney's [project-specific Seccomp allowlist](seccomp.json) for tighter syscall isolation.
+Run the following command from the repository root and replace the example admin password before starting the container:

 ```bash
 docker run -d --name ghoney_server \